daanielcruz/notflix/README.md

 - Edit and delete feature, i confess being lazy ❌
 - A pretty hover in videocards - Done! ✔️
-- Replace the boring alerts for a nice thing ❌
+- Replace the boring alerts for a nice thing - Done! ✔️
 - A pretty modal to play videos - Done! ✔️

 ## 🔧 Technologies